GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/06.651-660/09.I'm-but-a-Stranger-Here/docs.md

 ---
+title: |
-title: 659.
-I'm but a Stranger Here
+    659. I'm but a Stranger Here - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 659.
+I'm but a Stranger Here.
+I'm but a stranger here, Heav'n is my home; Earth is a desert drear, Heav'n is my home.
+Danger and sorrow stand Round me on every hand; Heav'n is my fatherland, Heav'n is my home.
+    keywords:  |
-    keywords: Church Hymnal, I'm but a Stranger Here, I'm but a stranger here,
+        Church Hymnal 1941, adventhymnals, advent hymnals, I'm but a Stranger Here, I'm but a stranger here.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 659. I'M BUT A STRANGER HERE
+####  Church Hymnal 1941,

 ```txt
 1.